 Now, let’s review the enterprise software development process.

 First off, the underlying organization goals and needs are analyzed, requirements are gathered and structured (all stakeholders must be involved at this stage), and the big picture of the project is elaborated.
-A Project Manager (PM) and a Business Analyst (BA) are the specialists that work most during this phase.
+A Project Manager (PM) and a Business Analyst (BA) are the specialists who work most during this phase.

 During this stage, the team outlines the project roadmap, indicating all the goals, deadlines, scope of budget and tasks, and other aspects.
 At this stage, a PM, a BA, and a Project Owner (and/or stakeholders) continue to join forces, researching the market environment, competitive solutions, and underlying project aspects.
 These efforts often result in an early MVP version of the future product.